oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-know-how-thorough-your-customers-specifications-are-there-are-5-levels/rule.md

 ### 2. High-Level Requirements Document

-This will read like a wish list with no details and many unanswered questions
+[greyBox]  This will read like a wish list with no details and many unanswered questions  [/greyBox]
 Figure: High-Level Requirements are very vague and open to many interpretations
 ### 3. Detailed Requirements Document